jamesturk/scrapeghost/docs/usage.md

 ```

 This works by converting the `pydantic` model to a schema and registering a `PydanticPostprocessor` to validate the results automatically.

-If you prefer to pass your own schema, you can do so, just be sure to pass your own `postprocessors` list to `SchemaScraper`.